-As the conducted training were in framework of training of trainers during this quarter the result were achieved:
+As the conducted training were in framework of training of trainers as also the during this quarter the result were achieved:

-- II.
-All environmental committees at District and sector levels were monitored and facilitated to comply with their roles and responsibilities in Kamonyi; Ruhango; Nyanza and Gisagara Districts.
-They participated in the field visit to assess the status of project activities and provided comprehensive recommendations for project remedial actions; - III.
-While monitoring of Forest management practices we observed that forest management practices were initiated among others pruning and cleaning out of water retention ditches by the Forest Management Units members; - IV.
-After an assessment on the readiness of community driven development groups to receive support on their sub-project, 22 groups were selected for the support.
+- I. All environmental committees at District and sector levels were monitored and facilitated to comply with their roles and responsibilities in Kamonyi; Ruhango; Nyanza and Gisagara Districts.
+They participated in the field visit to assess the status of project activities and provided comprehensive recommendations for project remedial actions; - II.
+During monitoring of Forest management practices, we observed that forest management practices are ongoing among others pruning and cleaning out of water retention ditches by the Forest Management Units members; - III.
+After deep assessment, 22 CDD groups are operational and they are at the stage to receive financial supports now these supports have been transferred to the District beneficiaries, framework to adopt while providing the supports has been developed, those groups will be supported this coming quarter.